 To be honest, I wasn’t expecting that from a compound that stimulates cortisol release.
 Guess there’s a reason why the supplement industry uses caffeine as a base ingredient for most pre-workout supplements.

-What I found next, was even more confusing:
+What I found next, was even more confusing (at the time):

 Bottom line: Caffeine supplements or coffee taken pre-workout once in a while might be a good idea.
 It seems to increase testosterone levels, despite the fact that it also raises cortisol.
-This could be due to the cAMP activation, or something completely different.
+This could be due to the cAMP activation, the increased thyroid hormones, antioxidant content, or something completely different.
 Anyhow, it seems to work.

-Even though caffeine increases cortisol levels – and cortisol is linked to low testosterone – caffeine still has a testosterone boosting effect when taken pre-workout (possibly due to cAMP stimulation).
+Even though caffeine increases cortisol levels (in most studies) – and cortisol is linked to low testosterone – it still has a testosterone boosting effect when taken pre-workout (possibly due to cAMP stimulation).

 So caffeine might not be that bad after all.

-If you’re not that big on coffee, there’s plenty of caffeine supplements on the market for you to choose from.
+If you’re not that big on coffee, there’s plenty of caffeine supplements on the market for you to choose from (affiliate link).